Internship opportunities (MA)

 • Three cover letters (each tailored to a desired position/job description)

-• A signed copy of the Internship Regulations and Code of conduct
+• A signed copy of the Internship Code of Conduct and Regulations (linked below)

 Please note: any documents (CV, cover letter, etc.) should be sent in the following format: Last Name_FirstName_Title of document.
 Ex.: Sanders_Peter_CoverLetterUNESCO